Suzanne is an artist and writer who enjoys designing, crafting, and upcycling. She helps artists understand their rights.

 For example, if someone has stolen your artwork and put it on a T-shirt in an online community store like Threadless or CafePress, the best way to deal with it might be to contact the site owners and get that person’s account banned and the T-shirt removed.
-The reason this method should be used is because the site owners might not know it was stolen artwork and would no doubt have third party liabilities excluded from their legal responsibilities, so a lawsuit (or even a threatened lawsuit) would be useless.
+The reason this method should be used is that the site owners might not know it was stolen artwork and would no doubt have third-party liabilities excluded from their legal responsibilities, so a lawsuit (or even a threatened lawsuit) would be useless.

-However, a much bigger site like Alibaba or Ebay, that houses hundreds of companies that reproduce stolen artwork on a massive scale deserves the full force of the law, as do stolen artworks entered into design contests with a high cash prize, or clothing companies who sell many clothes with your design on them.
+However, a much bigger site like Alibaba or eBay, that houses hundreds of companies that reproduce stolen artwork on a massive scale deserves the full force of the law, as do stolen artworks entered into design contests with a high cash prize, or clothing companies who sell many clothes with your design on them.

 Step 5: Gather Evidence

 Grab some screenshots of the stolen artwork and note the date and time of your discovery.
 Note the URL of the website and (if you can find it), the date that the webpage was published.
 You will need the evidence later on, so get it while it’s still there!
 You might want to check if there are any other instances of the artwork with Google Image Search and TinEye too.